kaedroho/django-modelsearch/docs/backends.md

 }
 ```

+Set the `BACKEND` for the version of Elasticsearch/OpenSearch you are using:

+-   `modelsearch.backends.elasticsearch7` (Elasticsearch 7.x)
+-   `modelsearch.backends.elasticsearch8` (Elasticsearch 8.x)
+-   `modelsearch.backends.elasticsearch9` (Elasticsearch 9.x)
+-   `modelsearch.backends.opensearch1` (OpenSearch 1.x)
+-   `modelsearch.backends.opensearch2` (OpenSearch 2.x)
+-   `modelsearch.backends.opensearch3` (OpenSearch 3.x)

-Other than `BACKEND`, the keys are optional and default to the values shown.
-Any defined key in `OPTIONS` is passed directly to the Elasticsearch constructor as a case-sensitive keyword argument (for example `'max_retries': 1`).
+Any defined key in `OPTIONS` is passed directly to the Elasticsearch/OpenSearch constructor as a case-sensitive keyword argument (for example `'max_retries': 1`).

-A username and password may be optionally supplied to the `URL` field to provide authentication credentials for the Elasticsearch service:
+A username and password may be optionally supplied to the `URL` field to provide authentication credentials for the Elasticsearch/OpenSearch service:

 ```python
 MODELSEARCH_BACKENDS = {